makkus/freckles/freckles/doc/getting_started.md

 - [path-archived](/frecklets/default/filesystem/path-archived/)
 - [path-is-absent](/frecklets/default/filesystem/path-is-absent/)

-We don't need to actually create the directory, because each of those would implicitely do that for us.
-For example the [file-downloaded](/frecklets/default/filesystem/file-downloaded) *frecklet* will automatically create the (parent) directory that is indirectly specified with that *frecklets* ``dest`` parameter.
+We don't need to actually create the directory, because a few of those *frecklets* would implicitely do that for us.
+For example the
+[file-downloaded](/frecklets/default/filesystem/file-downloaded) *frecklet* will automatically create the (parent) directory that is indirectly specified with that *frecklets* ``dest`` parameter.

 The most basic *frecklet* is a text file containing a list of other frecklets and their configuration, in either 'yaml', 'json', or 'toml' format (for more details, head over to the [frecklet documentation](/doc/frecklets/) section).

 Let's use the 'yaml' format, and create a file called ``my-first.frecklet``, with the following content:

 ```yaml
 - file-downloaded: